zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/about.md

 **Welcome to my homepage!**

 I am Yuanzhe Zhang.
-I received my Ph.D. degree at the University of Sydney, specializing in the intersection of blockchain and machine learning.
+I am currently a Research Fellow at NTU, Singapore, specializing in blockchain research, advised by [Prof. Lam Kwok Yan](https://dr.ntu.edu.sg/entities/person/Lam-Kwok-Yan).
+I received my Ph.D. degree from the University of Sydney, Australia.
 I am passionate about the future of Blockchain and eager to contribute my expertise to a collaborative team pursuing groundbreaking research or impactful real-world applications.

-My Ph.D. degree, at the School of Computer Science, is supervised by [A. Prof. Jiangshan Yu (ARC DECRA Fellow)](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/jiangshan-yu.html), [A. Prof. Lijun Chang (ARC Future Fellow)](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/lijun-chang.html), and [Prof. Shirui Pan (ARC Future Fellow)](https://experts.griffith.edu.au/37935-shirui-pan), with the thesis titled 'Enhance Blockchain Scalability through State-aware Optimization' currently under examination.
-In particular, my research interests include, but are not limited to, sharded blockchains, decentralized finance (DeFi), decentralized exchanges (DEX), large-scale graph machine learning, optimization, and data mining.
+My Ph.D. degree, at the School of Computer Science, is supervised by [A. Prof. Jiangshan Yu (ARC DECRA Fellow)](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/jiangshan-yu.html), [A. Prof. Lijun Chang (ARC Future Fellow)](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/lijun-chang.html), and [Prof. Shirui Pan (ARC Future Fellow)](https://experts.griffith.edu.au/37935-shirui-pan), with the thesis titled 'Enhance Blockchain Scalability through State-aware Optimization'.
+In particular, my research interests include, but are not limited to, sharded blockchains, decentralized finance (DeFi), decentralized exchanges (DEX), optimization and large-scale graph machine learning.

-I am actively seeking academic positions worldwide and welcome opportunities for collaboration from all backgrounds.
-If you're interested in working together or discussing potential research opportunities, feel free to reach out (yzha9691@uni.sydney.edu.au)!
+I am welcome opportunities for collaboration from all backgrounds.
+If you're interested in working together or discussing potential research opportunities, feel free to reach out (Yuanzhe.zhang@ntu.edu.sg)!